Ezop

 namestrYesSpan name (e.g. "llm.call", "tool.invoke").

-metadatadictNoAny arbitrary JSON-serialisable data to attach to both events.
+metadatadictNoAny arbitrary JSON-serialisable data to attach to the span.

-Nested spans automatically propagate context — each child span records the enclosing span's span_id as its parent_id, enabling tree reconstruction:
+Nested spans automatically propagate context — each child span records the enclosing span's id as its parent_id, enabling tree reconstruction: